Teckdegen/stellaai/README.md

    - You can manually edit the code if needed

 4. **Deploy Contract:**
-   - Connect your Stacks wallet
    - Click the "Deploy" button
+   - Enter your Stacks private key when prompted
-   - Confirm the transaction in your wallet
+   - Confirm deployment

 ## Project Structure